mumoshu/okra/README.md

 `kubearray` helps you hot-swap Kubernetes clusters while keeping your microservices up and running.

-The author thought that hot-swapping a cluster while keeping your apps running looks like hot-swaping a drive while keeping a server running.

-We tend to call a cluster of storages where each storage drive can be hot-swapped a "storage array", hence calling a tool to build a cluster of clusters where each cluster can be hot-swapped "kubearray".

 ## Goals

 `kubearray` eases managing ephemeral Kubernetes clusters.